Community action agency assistance programs in Michigan.

 Together you will develop a comprehensive program that gives family members the skills and experience needed to enable them to gain new skills as well as find and maintain suitable employment.
 Participants are provided support through education, job, and human service delivery systems.
 All of this is done to help address what may seem to be insurmountable personal and financial barriers to economic growth.
 Goal-setting and service delivery for these services are coordinated through your local Michigan Community Action Agency's Resource Coordinator.

 Matched savings accounts are offered from Individual Development Accounts.
 Money from these accounts can be used to help people go back to school to get a degree/technical certificate or help people purchase a home.
+The money can also be used to repair a home, and combined with government grants.
 Participants of the IDA will open accounts at participating banks in order to save money, and your community action agency will match a portion of your savings.

 Michigan Benefits Access is the umbrella name of all state benefits.
 Low income and poor families may be eligible for one or more of the following.
 Food stamps or SNAP, LIHEAP, TANF, child care subsidies, SCHIP, Medicaid, and EITC.
 Many locations also offer outreach and client education services and Medicaid enrollment services for managed health care plans.